John J. McDevitt Woods

-Thanks to the vision and generosity of the John J. McDevitt Family, the Rangeley Lakes Heritage Trust is honored to support these traditions through the acquisition of 230 acres on the Magalloway River.
+Thanks to the generosity of the John J. McDevitt Family, below, RLHT is honored by acquiring these 230 acres on the Magalloway River.